stevesarmiento/solana-ui-component/README.md

 The DataTable is built with a modular, composable architecture for maximum
 flexibility:

-- **DataTable:** The main component that orchestrates all the subcomponents.
+- `data-table.tsx`: The main component that orchestrates all the subcomponents.
-- **DataTableHeader:** Handles the table header rendering with sort indicators.
+- `data-table-header.tsx` Handles the table header rendering with sort indicators.
-- **DataTableRow:** Provides customizable row rendering.
+- `data-table-row.tsx` Provides customizable row rendering.
-- **DataTableToolbar:** Container for search and column visibility controls.
+- `data-table-toolbar.tsx` Container for search and column visibility controls.
-- **DataTablePaginationControls:** Manages pagination UI and interactions.
+- `data-table-pagination-controls.tsx` Manages pagination UI and interactions.
-- **DataTableRowActions:** Dropdown menu for row-level actions.
+- `data-table-row-actions.tsx` Dropdown menu for row-level actions.
-- **DataTableSkeleton:** Loading placeholder with animated elements.
+- `data-table-skeleton.tsx` Loading placeholder with animated elements.
-- **useDataTable:** Custom hook that encapsulates table state management.
+- `use-data-table.tsx` Custom hook that encapsulates table state management.

 This architecture allows developers to use the entire table as a unit or to compose their own tables using the individual pieces.